 3- Complex Geometric Shapes Names

-- Hypercube (Tesseract): A four-dimensional analog of a cube.
+- Hypercube: A four-dimensional kind of cube.

 4- Unique geometric shapes